 In the fall of 1966, RTS opened its doors for resident studies in Jackson, Mississippi.
 Seventeen students enrolled.
 On September 6, Dr. C. Darby Fulton, former Executive Secretary of the Board of World Missions of the Presbyterian Church in the United States, delivered the first convocation address entitled “The Relevancy of the Gospel.”

 Since that time RTS has grown to nine degree-granting campuses: Jackson, MS; Orlando, FL; Charlotte, NC; Washington DC; Atlanta, GA; Houston, TX; Dallas, TX; Sao Paulo, Brazil; and Global Education (U.S. and International).
-RTS has two partial degree campuses: Memphis, TN and New York, NY.
+RTS has one partial degree campus in New York, NY.